UMichStatistics/ComputingClub/content/workshops/hugo_academic/initialize.md

 The `authors` subdirectory is used to store the different authors for your website.
 For now, it should only contains one author named `admin`.
 The `index.md` file contained in the `admin` folder controls the information about that author.
 In particular, it controls:

-- The profile on the homepage if that author is chosen to apprea there;
+- The profile on the homepage if that author is chosen to appear there;
 - The profile appearing with talks, posts and publications of that author.

 To change the information about the `admin` author, simply go through the `index.md` file and edit it to your needs.
 It is well documented so it should be clear what everything does.

-The folder name, here `admin`, will be the index used to identify posts, publications and talks to the corresponding auythor.
+The folder name, here `admin`, will be the index used to identify posts, publications and talks to the corresponding author.
 If you need to add additional authors to your website, simply copy the `admin` folder and change its content.
 The photo associated to the author should lie in the same folder and have name `avatar.jpg/.png`.

 ### Home

-The `home` folder controls what appreas on the home page, that is, the first page a user will land on.
+The `home` folder controls what appears on the home page, that is, the first page a user will land on.
 The way the home page is structures is through *page sections* as known as *widgets*.
-On the home page you will see alternating backgroud; each page section is denoted by these alternating background.
+On the home page you will see alternating background; each page section is denoted by these alternating background.
 Thus each file in the `home` folder determines one of those page sections.

 To remove some sections, there are two ways: